hirak99/yabsnap/README.md

     supporting and encouraging me in my goal to share the project with the community.

+## Operational

 - I deleted a snapshot manually.
 Will this confuse yabsnap?
   - No. You should also delete the corresponding metadata `-meta.json` manually (it's in the same directory).
 If you used `yabsnap delete PATH_TO_SNAPSHOT`, it would take care of that for you.

 - How do I delete multiple snaps?
+  - You can use `yabsnap batch-delete ...`
-  - The quickest way is to delete them manually.
+  - You can also delete them manually.
 Remove the snaps with `btrfs subvolume snapshot del YOUR_SNAP`, and corresponding `-meta.json` files.

+## Rollback Related

+- Can I roll back rsync or bcachefs snapshots?
+  - Not currently.
+Rollback is supported only for btrfs snapshots.

-- Does `yabsnap` support live rollback?
+- Does `yabsnap` support _online_ rollback?
-  - Yes for **btrfs**.
+  - Yes.
 The `rollback-gen` command to generate a rollback script, or `rollback` command to apply the script.
+It can be run and executed even when the subvolume is mounted.

     The generated script is designed to let you continue working in the live environment and switch over to the rolled-back state on the next reboot.

     > [!NOTE]
     > It is **strongly recommended** that you read and understand the script